 3 insights for marketing to women from the #thisgirlcan campaign

-Stereotypically the “more complex gender”, marketers have been discussing how to reach the female population for decades.
+Stereotypically the “more complex gender”, advertisers have been discussing how to reach the female population for decades.
 From employing women on Madison Avenue back in the 1960s to work on ‘soaps and other lady-friendly accounts’ to P&G’s now iconic ‘the man your man could smell like’ advert, which sought to appeal to women as the ones responsible for key buying decisions in the household, attempts to capture the imagination of this powerful bloc have been numerous.

 The #thisgirlcan campaign is perhaps one of the most spoken about campaigns targeted towards women in recent years.
 What started out as a campaign by Sport England to get women into sport, exercise and physical activity has since become synonymous with female empowerment, equality and positive body representation across social media.